ryancheley/ryancheley.com/content/technology/my-mac-session-with-apple.md

 Now I didn’t know about item number 3 when I made the purchase, but was greeted with an email informing me of my great luck.

-This is my fifth Mac^[1](#fn1){#ffn1 .footnote}^ and I don’t remember ever getting this kind of service before.
+This is my fifth Mac[ref]They are in order of purchase: 2012 15-inch MacBook Pro, 2014 27-inch 5K iMac, 2015 MacBook, 2016 13-inch 2 Thunderbolt MacBook Pro; 2017 13-inch MacBook Pro with Touch Bar[/ref] and I don’t remember ever getting this kind of service before.
 So I figured, what the hell and decided to snooze the email until the day after Christmas to remind myself to sign up for the session.

 When I entered the session I was asked to optionally provide some information about myself.
 I indicated that I had been using a Mac for several years and considered myself an intermediate user.